Goree (film)

 Goree (ගෝරි) is a 2019 Sri Lankan Sinhala action-thriller film directed by Harsha Udakanda and produced by Nishantha Jayawardena for Hiruna Films.
 It stars Aryan Kularatne in debut acting with Sriyantha Mendis in lead roles along with Roshan Ranawana and Rajitha Hiran.
 Music composed by Niroshan Dreams.
 It is the 1333rd Sri Lankan film in the Sinhala cinema.
-The film is influenced by Kollywood films Theri and Vedalam.
+The film is influenced by the Indian Tamil films Theri and Vedalam.

-The film marks as the first film production by MPI theaters.
+The film marks as the first film production by MPI Theaters.